danderson/ulxs/lpf.md

 LOCATE COMP "signal_name" SITE "pin_name";
 ```

-The `signal_name` is the name of an input or output of your top-level
+`signal_name` is the name of a top-level signal in your HDL.
+See the
-HDL component.
-Arrays can be mapped to pins one bit at a time with the
-syntax `array_name[idx]`.
+"Signal names" section above for detailed syntax and behavior.

 The `pin_name` is the name of the pin from the datasheet, e.g. `H3` or
 `R18`.